top of page

 2. Push against a partner's resistance (or your own hands with a strap) for 5–10 seconds.

-3. Relax, then gently pull the leg closer to you for 15–20 seconds.
+3. Relax, then gently pull the leg closer for 15–20 seconds.

 4. Repeat 2–3 cycles.